abidk/tdd-kata-roman-numeral/README.md

 tdd-kata-roman-numeral
 ======================

-The problem

-In whatever language you prefer, write a class that implements the following

-interface (example given in Java):
+In whatever language you prefer, write a class that implements the following interface (example given in Java):

 ```
 public interface RomanNumeralGenerator {